-Step 2: If your doctor has recommended a steroid treatment cream, apply it immediately after our probiotic-enriched Healing Gel.
-Using Healing Gel over the inflamed areas (and whole body) nourishes while it helps heal tender skin.
+Step 2: If your doctor has recommended a steroid treatment cream, apply it immediately after our probiotic-enriched Soothing Serum (formerly named Healing Gel).
+Using Soothing Serum over the inflamed areas (and whole body) nourishes while it helps heal tender skin.

 - Our BEB Organic Bubbly Wash is fragrance-free, extra gentle, and moisturizing.

-- BEB Organic Silky Cream, Nourishing Oil, and Healing Gel are enriched with vitamins, nutrients and probiotics to help optimize skin immunity.
+- BEB Organic Silky Cream, Nurturing Oil, and Soothing Serum (formerly named Healing Gel) are enriched with vitamins, nutrients and probiotics to help optimize skin immunity.

 - And our protective, petroleum-free Diaper Balm safely defends delicate and developing baby skin against the challenges of air pollution, bug bites, sunburn, wind chap, and dryness.